 My grandmother, too, called in the morning.
 Pay attention to the pooja proceedings.
 She suggested.
 You would need to do all that by yourself next year.

 I wondered about that too.
-I am not quite sure about what my Dad felt.
+I am not quite sure about what my Dad felt – he, like me, doesn’t express easily.
 But Mom, well Mom suddenly needed me everywhere.
 Is this saree fine?
 These bangles should go well with the get-up, don’t you think?
 What are you wearing for the evening?
 Come, let me show you how we arrange the thali for Pooja.
 Did you decide what Rangoli you want to draw?
 We need to change the curtains and the cushions too!
 Did you decide what you want to wear for the evening?
 And after the Rangoli is done, you need to put up the diyas outside.
 How many diyas do you want?
 I have three plates full of them.
 And, oh, What are you wearing for the evening?

 Was it always the same, I wondered.
 Did I always draw the Rangoli, and handpick mom’s sarees?
 Did I always oversee the cushion changing and the curtain hanging?
 And if I did, who would do it now, in my absence?